CodeGrade/orca/docs/orca_data_definitions.md

   user_id?: number;
   team_id?: number;
 }

+interface GradingScriptCommandResponse {
+  stdout: string;
+  stderr: string;
+  status_code?: int;
+  timed_out: boolean;
+  cmd: string;
+}
 ```

-The required fields for the output include the grade ID and the submission ID associated with the job, as well as `shell_responses`: an array of `GradingScriptCommandResponse`s.
-These objects are generated by execution of a `BashGradingScriptCommand` and contain the original command, a boolean denoting whether or not the command timed out, the command's status code (if applicable), and the resulting STDOUT and STDERR content.
+The output includes the grade ID and the submission ID associated with the job.
+The `shell_responses` array contains a transcript of the output from each `GradingScriptCommand`.

-`GradingJobOutput`s may also _potentially_ contain:

-- `tap_output` : The Test Anything Protocol (TAP) contents from a successful test execution.
-- `errors` : An array of execution error messages (i.e., in the VM program) received from executing the grading script.
+A successful `GradingJobOutput` will _always_ contain TAP output.
+An unsuccessful `GradingJobOutput` will still contain any responses of commands executed by the script; if the Orca VM harness fails (e.g., due to resource limits) the `errors` array will be non-empty.